AdobeDocs/uxp-indesign/src/pages/index.md

 ## Share & Distribute
 Share your work with your family, friends and more users by distributing it via Adobe Marketplace.
 Learn more [here](./introduction/next-steps/distribution/).

+## Migration
+Find [guides for migrating](./resources/migration-guides/) from other extensibility platforms into UXP.

 ## Join the community
 Join the worldwide community of Creative Cloud Developers who are building plugins and integrations to empower creativity.
 Need support?
 [Click here](./support/).